A reference frame-based microgrid primary control for ensuring global convergence to a periodic orbit: Preliminaries

-where we subtracted the equilibrium in (\ref{E:s11-1}) and used the adjoint of $\matr G$ in (\ref{E:energy_balance_pre}).
-Hence, if $\img(\nabla H(\cdot) - \nabla H(\eqm{\vect x})) = \mathbb{X}$, shifted passivity of the system (\ref{E:PH}) is equivalent to $\matr F < 0$.
-Notice that if $H(\vect x)$ is quadratic, the energy balance (\ref{E:energy_balance_pre}) still holds for $\dot{\eqm{\vect x}} \neq 0$ (e.g., if $\eqm{\vect x}$ is a periodic orbit).
-In case pH systems are connected with memoryless input-output mappings, we include the following definition.
+where we subtracted $\dot{\eqm{\vect x}} = 0_n$ in (\ref{E:s1-1}) and applied the adjoint of $\matr G$ in (\ref{E:energy_balance_pre}).
+From (\ref{E:energy_balance_pre}), the shifted passivity of (\ref{E:PH}) holds as soon as $\mathrm{He}\{\matr F\} \prec 0$.
+Note that if the Hamiltonian $H(\vect x)$ is quadratic, then due to (\ref{E:s1-2}), (\ref{E:s1-1}), the energy balance equation (\ref{E:energy_balance_pre}) still holds if $\eqm{\vect x}$ is not an equilibrium point, i.e., $\dot{\eqm{\vect x}} \neq 0_n$.
+This fact is exploited to extend shifted passivity to limit cycles later.
+Lastly, for memoryless mappings, we have the following definition.